rizqinuralf/ifortepay-cypress/README.md

-# Cypress Automation Test for Ifortepay
+# Cypress Automation Test for Ifortepay Assessment

-This project contains automated tests for the Ifortepay application using Cypress.
+This project contains automated tests for the Ifortepay assessment using Cypress.

 ## Installation